Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Hyper-parameter_tuning_using_Ray/index.md

 ## Hands-on exercises

+In this exercise we perform Hyper-parameter tuning of the for the model used in lecture 03.
+The python code in this lecture, `GPT-neo-ray-tune.py` is based on a trimmed down version of `GPT-neo-IMDB-finetuning.py` from lecture 03.

 1. In order to run the ray example we need to extend the `pytorch_transformers.sif` container with the pip package `ray[tune]`.

     * Extend the container via a virtual environment and install `ray[tune]`.
 You can follow the instructions in [07_Virtual_environments_to_iterate_and_test](https://github.com/Lumi-supercomputer/Getting_Started_with_AI_workshop/blob/main/07_Virtual_environments_to_iterate_and_test/index.md)